-A guide to top galleries in Cape Town
+A guide to the top art galleries in Cape Town

 Here’s a look at a few of the most prominent art galleries in Cape Town: